-On August 1, 2018, the Trust adopted a Deferred Trust Unit ("DTU") plan.
-The maximum number of deferred units which may be awarded under the DTU plan is 1,722,402 or such greater number as may be approved from time to time by ordinary resolution of the disinterested Unitholders of the Trust, subject to regulatory approval, provided that in no event will the total number of Trust Units reserved for issuance under all the Trust's unit based compensation arrangements exceed 20% of the issued and outstanding Units.
-Under the terms of the plan, any holder of DTUs is entitled to redeem his or her DTUs during the period commencing on the business day following the Termination Date and ending on the 90th day following the The notice of redemption must specify an election, subject to the Termination Date. determination of the Board of Trustees, to receive either (a) a cash payment equal to the number of DTUs credited to the participant's account as of the Termination Date multiplied by the volume weighted average trading price of the units on the TSX for the five trading days immediately preceding the Termination Date (b) Trust Units purchased on the participant's behalf on the open market or (c) a percentage of the number of DTUs paid out in case and the remaining percentage of DTUs paid out as Trust Units purchased on the participant's behalf on the open market.
-For the purposes of the DTU plan the term "Termination Date" means the date upon which a participant ceases to be a Trustee of the Trust and all affiliates.
-Distribution equivalents are awarded in respect of the DTU holders on the same basis as unitholders and credited to the DTU holders accounts as additional DTUs.
-For the year ended December 31, 2022, the Trust issued a total of 13,176 DTUs at a deemed issue price of \$6.47 per Trust Unit.
-As at December 31, 2022, the outstanding liability for DTUs was \$74,971 (\$13,571 as at December 31, 2021).
+On August 1, 2018, the Trust adopted the Deferred Unit Plan.
+The maximum number of deferred trust units ("DTUs") which may be awarded under the Deferred Unit Plan is 1,722,402 or such greater number as may be approved from time to time by ordinary resolution of the disinterested Unitholders of the Trust, subject to regulatory approval, provided that in no event will the total number of Trust Units reserved for issuance under all the Trust's unit based compensation arrangements exceed 20% of the issued and outstanding Units.
+Under the terms of the plan, any holder of DTUs is entitled to redeem his or her DTUs during the period commencing on the business day following the Termination Date and ending on the 90th day following the Termination Date.
+The notice of redemption must specify an election, subject to the determination of the Board of Trustees, to receive either (a) a cash payment equal to the number of DTUs credited to the participant's account as of the Termination Date multiplied by the volume weighted average trading price of the units on the TSX for the five trading days immediately preceding the Termination Date (b) Trust Units purchased on the participant's behalf on the open market or (c) a percentage of the number of DTUs paid out in case and the remaining percentage of DTUs paid out as Trust Units purchased on the participant's behalf on the open market.
+For the purposes of the Deferred Unit Plan the term "Termination Date" means the date upon which a participant ceases to be a Trustee of the Trust and all affiliates.
+Distribution equivalents are awarded in respect of the DTU holders on the same basis as Unitholders and credited to the DTU holders accounts as additional DTUs.
+For the year ended December 31, 2023, the Trust issued a total of 62,334 DTUs at a deemed issue price of \$5.44 per Trust Unit.
+As at December 31, 2023, the outstanding liability for DTUs was \$297,958 (\$74,971 as at December 31, 2022).